 If bookkeeping is not handled effectively, receipts and paperwork will pile up.
 Bills will be paid late.
 Invoices won’t get submitted on time.
 And company expenses won’t get tracked.

 A good bookkeeper can save you time, provide useful business reports, share insights and alert you to red flags, and help you manage your cash flow.

 The first thing to decide is whether you need to hire a bookkeeper full time or engage someone on a temporary or temporary-to-hire basis.
-You could use a specialized staffing agency to find highly skilled candidates who would be the best fit for your company until you’re ready for a full-time hire.
+You could use a specialized staffing agency to find skilled candidates who would be a solid match for your company until you’re ready for a full-time hire.

 Robert Half recruiters look for bookkeeping candidates who are self-starters with solid communication, organizational and customer service skills.
 Technology expertise typically includes experience and proficiency with applications such as Microsoft Excel or QuickBooks.